RoadieHQ/roadie-backstage-plugins/plugins/scaffolder-actions/scaffolder-backend-module-http-request/README.md

 ```

 You can also visit the `/create/actions` route in your Backstage application to find out more about the parameters this action accepts when it's installed to configure how you like.

+## Configuration options

+By default, the plugin will use `backend.baseUrl` as the Backstage backend address.
+This can be overriden by setting `plugin.scaffolder-backend-module-http-request.baseUrl`.